Tire Care Tips for Your Parked Car

 Tire rubber is sensitive to UV light and sidewalls are much thinner than the tread area, so try to park your vehicle in the shade or in a garage whenever possible.
 If long term parking outside is your only option, consider tire covers or other options to block the sun.
 Additionally, tire rubber does not respond well to big temperature changes, and parking in a more temperate spot (such as the garage) will extend the life of your tires.

 Though they may be small, tire valve caps play an important role in tire safety.
 Valve caps prevent damage to your valve stem, as well as prevent dirt from entering your valve.
+And if you live in australia you can check aldi catalogue.
 They also protect against air loss, so be sure to replace any missing, leaking or cracked valve caps.
 Feeling fancy?
 Color coordinate your valve caps, or find valve caps that add a little bling to your tires!